 Before learning where our favorite lavender farms in the U.S., let’s learn everything about lavender from where and how lavender grows and to how you can use lavender scents for your health and home.

 This post contains affiliate links to help run this site at no extra cost to you so we can keep providing FREE Outdoor, Camping, RVing, Recreational Boating and Travel information, advice and tips.
 Full disclosure here.

-How many Lavender Farms are in the United States?
+How many Lavender Farms are in the U.S.?

 According to United States Lavender Growers Association, “We have over 700 lavender farms in our association and each one is different!
 Most of our members have as a part of their business model agri-tourism as a significant piece of it.”

-But there could be more lavender fields spread across America that aren’t part of the association.
+But there may be more lavender farms that aren’t part of the association.

-What is the best time to visit a lavender farm in the United States?
+What is the best time to visit a lavender farm in the U.S.?

 We recommend monitoring each lavender farm’s bloom report on their websites to plan your visit.